Hussainajhar8/tech257_cicd_app/README.md

 #### Testing the CI Pipeline

-1. Push some changes from your local machine to the GitHub repository.
+1. Push the changes from your local machine to the GitHub repository.
 2. Observe Jenkins running a build job for the changes pushed.
 3. Successful execution indicates the successful setup of CI.